Beaverton Valley Times

 The Beaverton Valley Times, also known as the Valley Times, is a weekly newspaper covering the city of Beaverton, Oregon, United States, and adjacent unincorporated areas in the northern part of the Tualatin Valley.
 Owned since 2000 by the Pamplin Media Group, the paper was established in 1921.
-Currently based in neighboring Portland, the Valley Times is printed each Thursday and in 2014 had a paid circulation of 3,353.
+Currently based in neighboring Portland, the Valley Times is printed each Thursday.

 History

 What is today the Beaverton Valley Times was established in 1951 as The Valley News, with the consolidation of four local newspapers, the Aloha News, Beaverton Enterprise, Multnomah Press, and Tigard Sentinel.
 However, the paper's owners have long used 1921 as the date of foundation, based on that being the year in which the owner of the four papers, H. H. Jeffries, acquired the Multnomah Press.
 Jeffries launched the Sentinel in 1924 and the Aloha News and Beaverton Enterprise in 1927.
 He later sold the group of four papers to Stan Netherton.
 Meanwhile, another newspaper being published separately in the area was the Beaverton Review, which was launched in 1922, but ceased publication in 1941.